 God commanded for future generations that any Gentiles living amongst the Israelites should celebrate the Feast of Passover and Unleavened Bread with the Jewish people, a picture of unity in the Messiah.

 According to Lev.
 23:9-12, on the day after the Sabbath during the week of Passover, a sheaf of the first fruits from the ground was to be waved before the Lord as an acceptable sacrifice.
-It was accomplished by a burst offering of a male lamb of the first year without a blemish
+It was accomplished by a burnt offering of a male lamb of the first year without a blemish